 - Upload a head-and-shoulders photograph within the Program Questions section of the Slate application.

 - The program reviews every application holistically and in detail.
-Given the large number of applications it receives, photographs help reviewers to better remember you when they come to the table to discuss your application.
+Given the large number of applications it receives, photographs help reviewers to better remember you when they discuss your application.
 In addition, photographs are useful during interviews, helping us to provide a more personal experience, something the program strives to do.
 Your photograph does not need to be fancy, but it will be shared with others throughout the application process and to introduce you to other students if admitted into the program.

 Additional Requirements for International Applicants